AllenJWZhu/CMU_Course_Notes/README.md

 ## License

 This project is licensed under the MIT License.
-This means you're free to use, modify, and distribute the notes as long as you credit the original source.
+This means you're free to use, modify, and distribute the notes as long as you credit the source.
 See [LICENSE.md](LINK) for more details.

 ## Contact

 Questions, feedback, or want to collaborate?
-Feel free to reach out to me at allenzhu724@gmail.com or connect with me on [LinkedIn]([LINK](https://www.linkedin.com/in/allenjwzhu724/)https://www.linkedin.com/in/allenjwzhu724/).
+Feel free to reach out to me at allenzhu724@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/allenjwzhu724/).

 ## Acknowledgments